Saurabhdiwane7/Cognizant-Virtual-Case-Experience---Artificial-Intellience./README.md

-# Cognizant-Virtual-Case-Experience---Artificial-Intellience.
+# Artificial Intelligence Virtual Case Experience

 First Of, I would like to thank [Forage](https://www.theforage.com/) and [PWC Switzerland](https://www.pwc.ch/en.html) for this excellent virtual case experience program.

-With this program i've solve a problem statement for gala groceries store with machine learning algorithms.
+With this program i've solve a problem statement for Gala Groceries Store with machine learning algorithms.

 ![l](https://i0.wp.com/themileses.com/wp-content/uploads/2018/04/straight-line.png)